mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Katagiri Roshi:** Mm-hmm...
 No, not *after*; *[he laughs,]* *simultaneously* consciousness appears.
 If you say *after*, I think that is already that you [are thinking of] the relationship between total dynamic working and consciousness in the time process.
 But it’s not the time process, it’s *simultaneously* there.

 *[He laughs.]* Total dynamic working is functioning with all beings, okay?
-That’s why Dogen Zenji mentions “the entire universe.”
+That’s why Dōgen Zenji mentions “the entire universe.”

 **Same person:** But what I’m saying is that when you’re thinking about it, it’s already happened.